-Even though there is no strict requirement that REST is to be done via HTTP, REST being an architectural style, merely a definition, a convenient pairing has been formed between the REST style, HTTP, and networked/cloud applications.
+There is no strict requirement that REST should be done via HTTP.
+REST is just an architectural style.
+A convenient pairing has been formed between the REST style, the HTTP protocol, and networked/cloud applications.

 Everything can be a resource, usually in the domain of the problem you should find nouns for resources(sometimes adjectives) and HTTP verbs for actions.

 collections, which implies a list of elements.

 singletons, which are a specific instance of the resource.

 Resources can be narrowed down through specificity in the API.
 Usually, endpoints are used in singular if they represent a resource and plural if they represent a collection, a verb might be used for some action that is not CRUD, checkout for example.

 /user => collection of users

 /user/happy/1234 => a happy user with a specific id, singleton